Your last chance to get 25% off guidebooks and eBooks - offer ends today.

 Mull Head

-Down in the bay eiders bobbed, and our first of many grey seals stuck its head above the waves.
-Eiders are sea-ducks; the males are black and white with an olive-green patch near their heads, the females are a camouflage brown.
-They are best known for lining their nests with a super-insulating type of feather from their breasts, which we know as eiderdown.
+In the bay, eiders bobbed, and a grey seal poked its head above the waves.
+Male eiders are black and white with an olive-green patch near their heads, while females are camouflage brown.
+They line their nests with eiderdown, a super-insulating feather.
+Their call, an “ooh,” sounds like mild surprise.

 Maes Howe and Brodgar

-By-passed by roads, and only just saved from a farmer who tried to blow them up with dynamite, are the ancient standing stones that line the narrow land in between the Loch of Harray and the Loch of Stenness in the west of Orkney mainland.
-The view all around is of water and low hills, except south, where the much higher hills of Hoy rise into the sky, partially obscured today in a fine rainy haze.
+By-passed by roads and nearly destroyed by a farmer using dynamite, the ancient standing stones between the Loch of Harray and the Loch of Stenness in western Orkney mainland are a remarkable sight.
+Surrounded by water and low hills, with the higher hills of Hoy to the south partially obscured by a rainy haze, the landscape is striking.

-Ongoing is an excavation in between the two, at the Ness of Brodgar, uncovering what might have been a Neolithic city.
-We finished our visit on a tour of Maes Howe, thought to be a tomb but where no bones have been found, to admire the thousands of years of silence, punctuated by Viking raids and Victorian treasure hunting.
-Inside the fenced-off area around the mound, sheep grazed on the ancient site, oblivious to all the fuss.
+Between the Stones of Stenness and the Ring of Brodgar, ongoing excavations at the Ness of Brodgar are uncovering what might have been a Neolithic city.
+We ended our visit with a tour of Maes Howe, believed to be a tomb despite the absence of bones.
+The site bears the marks of thousands of years, interrupted by Viking raids and Victorian treasure hunting.
+Inside the fenced area around the mound, sheep grazed on the ancient site, oblivious to the commotion.

 Arriving at Yesnaby the next day, the fog had gone, to be replaced by drifting high clouds with dashes of blue.
 The coast here consists of cliffs tens of metres high punctuated by small inlets, which in the Northern Isles are called geos, or sometimes nousts.
 As opposites to the geos, there are also frequent stacks and rocky headlands that are on their way to becoming islands.